whyvez/auth0-angular/README.md

     });
   ```

 4. Let's configure the routes.
-You will typically want three routes for the Authentication flow:
+We are going to configure three routes for the Authentication flow but you may use a single route or as many routes as you want:
  * `/login`:  The route that will allow the user to input their credentials.
  * `/logout`: The route that the user will follow in order to close its session.
  * `/`:   A route where you are going to display some restricted content (like for instance, a dashboard).